 Overview for Healthcare Providers

 Healthcare providers will play a critical role in certifying the eligibility of patients who opt to use paid family and medical leave benefits.
-The process health care providers will use to certify patient claims for Paid Family and Medical Leave is similar to FMLA.
+The process healthcare providers will use to certify patient claims for Paid Family and Medical Leave is similar to FMLA.
 It is the patient's responsibility to get the paperwork filled out, and their application is not considered complete if they do not have the certification for qualifying types of leave.